This post may contain paid links. See more info on my privacy page.

 - Optional: Return the coated chicken wings to the pan and place them in the oven for an additional 2-3 minutes.
 This will crisp them up more and be optimal if you like the wings less saucy, it's a great alternative to deep frying.

-- I make our very own homemade wing sauce to use with this recipe for chicken wings.
-It’s so easy to whip up in 10 minutes using 3 simple ingredients and tastes incredible.
+- I make our homemade wing sauce with this chicken wings recipe.
+It's so easy to whip up in 10 minutes using three simple ingredients and tastes incredible.
 Try my Homemade Buffalo Sauce!

 - My favorite Blue Cheese Dressing Recipe is perfect for dipping these wings in!
-It cools down the tangy, mildly spicy flavor of the wings and is so easy to make at home.
+It cools down the wings' tangy, mildly spicy flavor and is so easy to make at home.

 - Homemade Ranch Dressing is also a favorite with my kids!
 It's easy and so flavorful - much better than what you can buy in a bottle.
 You won't want to go back to store-bought!